 |Simon is a Partner in King & Spalding's Singapore office and a member of the firm's International Arbitration group.

-Simon has been practising for approximately 10 years, predominantly in Singapore.
+Simon has been practising for more than 10 years, predominantly in Singapore.
 He has acted in dozens of international arbitrations under the ICC, LCIA, HKIAC, SIAC and UNCITRAL Rules, as well as in ad hoc proceedings, arising from energy, construction, M&A, joint venture and general commercial disputes.
 These arbitrations have involved a variety of applicable laws, venues and subject matters, with a particular focus on Asia.

 In addition to his work as counsel, Simon has been appointed as an arbitrator in ICC, SIAC and ad hoc arbitrations.

-|Yuet Min is an Associate Director of Drew & Napier LLC.
+|Yuet Min is a Director of Drew & Napier LLC.
 She graduated with First Class Honours from the National University of Singapore in 2006, and represented the University in the prestigious Philip C Jessup International Law Moot Court Competition.
 Before joining Drew & Napier in 2008, she was a Justices’ Law Clerk at the Supreme Court of Singapore.
 She was also appointed to the Supreme Court’s Young Amicus Curiae Scheme in 2010 and 2011.

 Yuet Min has an active arbitration practice.
 Many of her matters involve SIAC and ICC arbitrations.
 She has also conducted a bilingual international arbitration under the UNCITRAL Arbitration Rules.
 Yuet Min has a keen interest in pro bono work, and speaks English, Mandarin, Malay and the Hokkien dialect.